Sunday, July 31, 2016

-Flight from the Straits
+Flight from Messina Strait

 Navy Training Ship in Syracuse Harbour

 The time came to push on from Syracuse.
-The stillness over the marina in the early morning was matched only by the strong winds and swell (not forecast of course!) outside the heads.
-GS did well to rally but ensured the bucket was within arm’s length.
+The stillness over the marina in the early morning was matched only by strong winds and swell (not forecast of course!) outside the heads.
+GS did well to rally but ensured the bucket was within arm’s reach.
 So we bashed and crashed our way north hoping that conditions would settle as we neared the protection of Italy’s big toe.
 Let’s just say that not a lot of people were making this their chosen direction.

-Looking up & up at Taormina
+Looking up & up for Taormina

 Mt Etna, sultry in her cloud cover